paul-hammant/tbd/content/vcs-features/index.md

 **Desirable VCS features, that is**

-To great degree Trunk-Based Development possible on any Version Control System (VCS) that does atomic commits (spoiler: all do that came after CVS).
+To great degree, Trunk-Based Development is possible on any Version Control System (VCS) that does atomic commits (spoiler: all do that came after CVS).
 Productivity and governance are what divides them, though.

 ## Productivity

 It turns out there are many
-productivity reasons that teams quit one technology and go to another.
-It does not matter whether the tool is a commercial or open source one.
+productivity related reasons that teams quit one technology and go to another.
+It does not matter whether the tool is a commercial or an open source one.
 At least to its end users it does not.

 By speed we mean two things primarily: